Tackling Digital Identity Security: Non-People Identities

-Did you miss our recent non-people identity webinar series?
+Did you miss our recent digital identity security, specifically, non-people identity webinar series?
 This three-part webinar highlighted crucial cloud security elements about managing non-people identities in the public cloud.
 In today’s post, learn the key takeaways from this webinar series.

 For three months, the Sonrai Security experts hosted a three-part webinar with our Co-Founder and CTO, Sandy Bird, and our CISO and Director of Cloud Security Research, Eric Kedrosky.
 This webinar series sought to highlight everything about non-people identities and managing enterprise cloud security through identity governance.